-- our natural individual genetic tolerance;
+- our natural individual genetic tolerance

-- our age;
+- our age

-- our body size;
+- our body size

-- our biological sex;
+- our biological sex

-- our individual combinations of conversion enzymes;
+- our individual combinations of conversion enzymes

 3. Dose matters.
 But all alcohol requires some processing by the body.

-So then the question becomes: What’s the “sweet spot”?
+So what’s the “sweet spot”?